dfranx/SHADERed/README.md

 There are also some features that I am looking to implement:
  - multiple cameras
    - this feature would allow you to render same scene from multiple angles
- - shader variable pointers
-   - currently if you want to have same value in two shader passes you will have to enter the values manually
  - node shader editor that can export to GLSL and HLSL
  - shader & theme "store"
    - a place where you can upload your shaders or themes and see other peoples creations